 Temple University is one of the largest and most diverse research institutions in the United States.
 In terms of research productivity, it is one of the top 50 public research universities in the country and is designated as an “RU/H: Research University/High Research Activity School” by the Carnegie Foundation.
 Research is central to both doctoral and master’s programs and provides faculty and students with opportunities to contribute to the development of new knowledge.
-The College, which currently has approximately 800 enrolled graduate students, provides future scholars with the knowledge and growth for future careers in academia, research, and private, public and governmental agencies.

 Review of completed applications for the upcoming Fall semester begins in early January, with decisions typically made by the middle of March.
-Although departments may send out informal decision letters, the official decision letter comes only from the Graduate School, and can typically take a few additional weeks.
+Although departments may send out informal decision letters, the official decision letter comes only from the Graduate School and can typically take a few additional weeks.

 The founder of Temple University, Dr. Russell H. Conwell, believed that education should be available to anyone on the basis of their intellectual and personal motivation, regardless of their income.
 In this spirit, we are eager to assist all Temple students to afford a college education.
 Visit the links below to learn about tuition rates, financial aid, and other funding opportunities.